Terminal velocity: Physics

 In reality, an object approaches its terminal speed asymptotically.

 Buoyancy effects, due to the upward force on the object by the surrounding fluid, can be taken into account using Archimedes' principle: the mass $m$ has to be reduced by the displaced fluid mass $\rho V$, with $V$ the volume of the object.
 So instead of $m$ use the reduced mass $m_r = m-\rho V$ in this and subsequent formulas.

 The terminal speed of an object changes due to the properties of the fluid, the mass of the object and its projected cross-sectional surface area.

 Air density increases with decreasing altitude, at about 1% per 80 m (see barometric formula).
 For objects falling through the atmosphere, for every 160 m of fall, the terminal speed decreases 1%.
 After reaching the local terminal velocity, while continuing the fall, speed decreases to change with the local terminal speed.

-Derivation for terminal velocity

 Using mathematical terms, defining down to be positive, the net force acting on an object falling near the surface of Earth is (according to the drag equation):

 with v(t) the velocity of the object as a function of time t.

 At equilibrium, the net force is zero (Fnet = 0) and the velocity becomes the terminal velocity lim_{t→∞} v(t) = V_{t}: